 The Guidelines should explain that the administrative record for judicial review should contain the complete story of the decisionmaking process, from the start of the informal rulemaking process through publication of the final rule.
 As a general principle, materials that the final decisionmaker directly or indirectly considered during the course of the rulemaking belong in the administrative record for judicial review.
-This will enable agency attorneys to demonstrate to a reviewing court that the agency followed all required procedures, adequately considered all information before the agency, and issued a final rule that is supported by that information.
+This will enable a reviewing court to assess whether the agency followed all required procedures, adequately considered all information before the agency, and issued a final rule that is supported by that information.